A CLEAR PRODUCTION PROCESS TO MAKE GREAT CONTENT

 In regard to revisions, we allow two rounds of reasonable revisions for every film.
 We ask that you give us any and all feedback within seven days of receiving the first cut of your film.
 If more time is needed than seven days, we can work out an appropriate schedule for revisions ahead of time.

 Also, if the scope of revision requests overextends the original budget, we will ask that you increase the budget in order to pay for the extra postproduction time or additional editing requests.
 There are times when the work extends beyond the original scope of a project.
 We are happy to accommodate all requests, however, they could be subject to additional fees.
 We always request approval to increase a budget, it’s in the contract, so no worries about hidden fees!

-– Stephen Alberts, Carlos Foster, Vic Alavi / Blue Barn Creative
+– Stephen Alberts, Carlos Foster, Vic Alavi / Founders of Blue Barn Creative